TAM Methodology: An Explanation and Example of Total Addressable Market Analysis

 Note: I am excluding the division WeLive (residential living), due to the complexities of clearly explaining two methodologies on a concurrent basis for different offerings.

-How to Calculate Total Addressable Market
+How to Calculate TAM

 average revenue * number of customers for the entire segment of the targeted market